 Keywords:

-Dragon cladode, IBA concentration, Root dry weight, Sprouting, Stem cuttings
+Dragon cladode, IBA concentration, Root dry weight, Sprouting

 Abstract

-The study on effect of different concentrations of rooting hormone on dragon fruit (Selenicereus polyrhizus) stem cuttings was conducted in shade house established at Regional Research Station (RRS), ICAR-Central Arid Zone Research Institute (CAZRI), Pali Marwar, Rajasthan during November to February, 2024–25.
-Dragon stem cuttings collected from two-year-old mother plant were treated with different Indole-3 Butyric Acid (IBA) concentrations @ 250ppm, 500ppm, 750ppm, 1000ppm and control (no treatment).
-The cuttings were planted in polybag filled with sand, soil and FYM (Farm Yard Manure).
-Five plants per treatment were removed and the observations on growth parameters was recorded.
-The results revealed that, irrespective of the length of cuttings, maximum sprouting (92%) was obtained in 250ppm closely followed by 88% in 500 and 750ppm.
-The mean cladode length and rooting parameters were better in IBA@750ppm.
-Rooting length and number of roots exhibited a strong linear relationship with root dry weight (R2=0.9).
-These results provide valuable insights into optimizing rooting hormone concentrations for mass multiplication of dragon plants under semi-arid region of Rajasthan.
+The study was carried out during November to February 2024–25 in shade house established at ICAR-Central Arid Zone Research Institute, Regional Research Station, Pali Marwar, Rajasthan to assess the effect of different concentrations of rooting hormone on dragon fruit stem cuttings.
+Dragon fruit stem cuttings collected from two-year-old mother plant treated with different Indole-3 Butyric Acid (IBA) concentrations revealed that irrespective of the length of cuttings, maximum sprouting (92%) was obtained in 250 ppm closely followed by 88% in 500 and 750 ppm.
+The mean cladode length and rooting parameters were better in IBA @750 ppm.
+Rooting length and number of roots exhibited a strong linear relationship with root dry weight.
+These results provide valuable insights into optimising rooting hormone concentrations for mass multiplication of dragon fruit plants under semi-arid region of Rajasthan.

 Downloads